Skip to main content

 Technology Requirements

-Students will require a computer device with headphones, a microphone, webcam, up-to-date Chrome Web Browser, and access to YouTube.
-Please review the Indiana Online’s Technology Requirements.
+Students are required to have a computer device with headphones, a microphone, webcam, up-to-date Chrome Web Browser, and access to YouTube.
+Please review Indiana Online’s Technology Requirements.

 Technical Skills Needed